Pest Management Fact Sheet #5020

 In the home, you may use your vacuum cleaner to remove fleas.
-After vacuuming avoid spreading the pests.
-Seal the vacuum cleaner bag in a plastic bag before disposing.
+After vacuuming avoid spreading the pests by sealing the vacuum cleaner bag in a plastic bag before disposing it.
 For light flea infestations, mist areas where fleas are likely to be found.
-Pyrethrins can be used, but they will primarily kill only the fleas that are actually sprayed.
-They have little residual effect.
-Preferred outdoor insecticides are pyrethroids such as: bifenthrin or permethrin, as well as malathion (Cythion).
-All of these have some residual effect.
-Less toxic options include growth regulators methoprene and pyriproxyfen, insecticidal soap, d-limonene, silica gel plus pyrethrins, diatomaceous earth, and boric acid flea control products.
+Pyrethrins can be used, but they will primarily kill only the fleas that are actually sprayed on contact; they have little residual effect.
+Preferred outdoor insecticides are pyrethroids such as bifenthrin or permethrin, both of which have some residual effect.
+Less toxic options include growth regulators (methoprene and pyriproxyfen), insecticidal soap, d-Limonene, silica gel, pyrethrins, diatomaceous earth, and boric acid flea control products.

 If considering the use of any of the available one-time-release aerosol bombs, vacuum to remove lint or dust from cracks or folds where the fleas can hide.
 Cushions from stuffed chairs should be removed before vacuuming.
-Scatter rugs must be taken up off the floor.
-Be sure the pet’s bed is thoroughly exposed to the fumes or spray.
+Throw rugs must be taken up off the floor.
+Make sure your pet’s bed or primary sleeping area is thoroughly exposed to the fumes or spray.
 Spacing clothes in the closets may also help.
-Do not enter a treated home for at least four hours to give the insecticide a chance to work.
+Do not enter a treated home for at least four hours to give the insecticide enough time to work.
 Follow label directions.

-This treatment may not kill insects in the egg or pupal stage, nor those inside deep cracks where the insecticide mist cannot reach.
-One of the insecticides listed above (such as resmethrin) available in aerosol spray should be used as a follow-up to control fleas missed by the one-time-release bomb.
-An additional treatment 10 to 12 days after the first treatment should kill new larvae and prevent newly emerged females from laying eggs.
+Bomb treatments may not kill insects that are in the egg or pupal stage, nor those inside deep cracks where the insecticide mist cannot reach.
+Any of the insecticides listed above available in an aerosol spray should be used as a follow-up to control fleas that may escape a one-time-release bomb.
+An additional treatment 10 to 12 days after the first treatment should kill new larvae and prevent newly-emerged females from laying eggs.

-Using any of the commercial repellents can be used to avoid being bitten and carrying fleas home from infested areas.
+Using any of the commercial repellents can be used to avoid being bitten and to decrease the odds of carrying fleas home from infested areas.

 When Using Pesticides